MillaBasset/project-euler/README.md

 # project-euler
-My Project Euler solutions - most will be in Lua.
+My Project Euler solutions - most will be in Lua 5.3.
 Some may be in a different language if it is easier to use for the problem, though.

 ## DISCLAIMER
 This repository will contain spoilers - you have been warned!